Waidstudio/Waides-KI/replit.md

   - Neon PostgreSQL connection stable and operational with proper environment variable configuration
   - All schema migrations deployed successfully with comprehensive database relationships and data integrity constraints
   - System operates with persistent data storage ensuring all trading decisions, user profiles, and financial transactions are permanently recorded
 - June 27, 2025.
+Fixed Critical Memory Leak and Implemented Lazy Service Loading [COMPLETED]
+  - Resolved JavaScript heap out of memory error that was causing application crashes
+  - Replaced massive routes file with 200+ service imports with minimal lightweight routes
+  - Created ServiceRegistry with lazy-loading system to load services only when needed
+  - Implemented service cleanup mechanism to prevent memory accumulation over time
+  - Added health monitoring endpoints for memory usage and service status tracking
+  - Application now runs smoothly without memory issues and starts significantly faster
+  - System maintains all core functionality while using dramatically less memory resources
+- June 27, 2025.
+Global Branding Update - "Cosmic" to "Konsmik" Transformation [COMPLETED]
+  - Systematically replaced all occurrences of "Cosmic" with "Konsmik" throughout the entire application
+  - Updated frontend components: WaidesKICoreEnginePanel.tsx and WaidesKIVisionPortal.tsx with new branding
+  - Modified backend services: timing functions, sacred positioning engines, and futuristic modules
+  - Changed variable names from cosmicMode to konsmikMode, cosmicTheme to konsmikTheme, cosmic_score to konsmik_score
+  - Updated tab values and UI element references from "cosmic" to "konsmik" for consistency
+  - Preserved all functionality while ensuring complete brand alignment with Konsmik terminology
+  - System now operates with unified Konsmik branding across all components and interfaces
+- June 27, 2025.
 Enhanced KonsAi with 50 Additional Futuristic Modules for Complete 170+ Module Omniscient System [COMPLETED]
   - Successfully created and integrated 50 advanced futuristic modules in konsaiFuturisticModules.ts with quantum consciousness and cosmic intelligence
   - Enhanced DeepCoreModuleState interface to support complete 170+ module ecosystem with 50 futuristic modules across 5 categories